 Business owners and CEOs beware — scammers could be impersonating you.
 CEO fraud involves scammers pretending to be high-ranking employees.
 They send emails to subordinates and persuade them to wire money to overseas bank accounts.

 Scammers time their attacks.
 They send their instructions before businesses are about to close.
 They create a sense of urgency by instructing email recipients to transfer money immediately.
-If left undetected, your restaurant or cafe could lose millions of dollars.
+If left undetected, your restaurant or cafe could lose $$$.

 How To Spot A CEO Email Fraud Attack